-- 1. 60 semester or 90 quarter CSU-transferable units: - 2.
+- 1. 60 semester or 90 quarter CSU-transferable - 2.
 The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth Requirements; - 3.
 Minimum of 18 semester or 27 quarter units in the major or area of emphasis; - 4.
 Minimum grade point average (GPA) of 2.0; - 5.
-Grade of C or better in all courses required for the major or area of emphasis.
+A grade of "C" or higher or "Pass" in all courses required for the major or area of emphasis.

-- Demonstrate an understanding of the core concepts of archaeology, cultural anthropology and physical anthropology; - Demonstrate knowledge of cultural variation and diversity of perspectives, practices and beliefs found within and across cultures; - Understand long term changes in the conditions that have shaped humans and the environments they inhabit.
+- Demonstrate an understanding of the core concepts of archaeology, cultural anthropology and physical anthropology; - · Demonstrate knowledge of cultural variation and diversity of perspectives, practices and beliefs found within and across cultures; - Understand long term changes in the conditions that have shaped humans and the environments they inhabit.

-Associate in Arts for Transfer Degree Requirements:
+Associate in Arts for Transfer Degree